News analysis of a new comprehensive assessment of

 Pearce reports on the implications for vulnerable

-nuisance.
+We are a nuisance.
 They want some nice compliant people.
-They have lied
+They have

-guardian ad litem – at a meeting last week to discuss the latest
+formerly guardian ad litem – at a meeting last week to discuss the

-developments with Cafcass – the Children and Family Court Advisory
+latest developments with Cafcass – the Children and Family Court

-courts in public and private law cases.
-But ever since its launch –
+to the courts in public and private law cases.
+But ever since its

-and for months before – it has been mired in a controversy over the
+launch – and for months before – it has been mired in a controversy

-integration of about 750 self-employed guardians into a service
+over the integration of about 750 self-employed guardians into a

-and Cafcass was that only now would children’s voices truly
+NSPCC and Cafcass was that only now would children’s voices

-Cafcass as salaried employees or leave, despite 18 months of
+to join Cafcass as salaried employees or leave, despite 18 months

 simply cannot become employed – they have other jobs as